The force is strong with this one: Segway X330 Robot Mower review

 Boo’s Quality Control

-As with any new technology on site, the mower was also subjected to a quality-control inspection by Boo, our junior Tech Suppawt technician.
-His assessment appeared to involve careful observation, extended staring, and a slow walk-around of the affected area.
-No issues were formally raised, which we’re taking as approval.
+As with any new technology on site, the mower was also subjected to a quality control inspection by Boo, our junior Tech Suppawt technician.
+His assessment included extended observation, a perimeter patrol, and a short paws‑on field test (which mostly involved rolling on the grass) ultimately confirming the surface met acceptable standards at whisker height.

 Final Verdict: A Smart Bit of Kit That Actually Works

-After real-world testing on uneven, sloped acreage, the Segway X330 has been a strong performer.
+After real-world mowing on uneven, sloped acreage, the Segway X330 has been a strong performer.

 What we’ve loved: